Last updated 9/5/24

 Resources:

-• Violence Prevention Plan – Looking for a more detailed plan to prevent violence in a district or school?
-This two page document from the United States Secret Service provides an eight-step process that can be used with a safety team.
+- Violence Prevention Plan – Looking for a more detailed plan to prevent violence in a district or school?
+This guide from the U.S. Secret Service National Threat Assessment Center provides an eight-step process that can be used with a safety team.

 3. Update safety plan regularly and train all staff on its contents